Ken-Jacob/Real-Estate-App/README.md

 ## ☁️ Deployment

-You can deploy this app on [Streamlit Cloud](https://streamlit.io/cloud) by pushing this project to a public GitHub repository and linking it through the Streamlit dashboard.
+You can deploy this app on https://realestateapp0.streamlit.app/

 ---